rdkit/rdkit/Code/GraphMol/DetermineBonds/README.md

 ## Bond Order Determination

 Determining bond order (whether a bond is single, double, or triple) was the largest part of this project.
 Given a molecule object with bonds corresponding to atomic connectivity, the function, ```determineBondOrdering()``` further modifes the molecule to have a favorable bond ordering.
-Also added, the function ```determineBonds()``` calls both ```determineConnectivity()``` and ```determineBonds()``` and give users of the original xyz2mol the ability to use a similar workflow.
+Also added, the function ```determineBonds()``` calls both ```determineConnectivity()``` and ```determineBondOrdering()``` and gives users of the original xyz2mol the ability to use a similar workflow.

-Some interesting tasks while implementing the function included writing an algorithm to calculate the cartesian product with an arbitrary number of input vectors of arbitrary size and using the Boost graph library.
+Some interesting tasks while implementing the function included writing an algorithm to calculate the Cartesian product with an arbitrary number of input vectors of arbitrary size and using the Boost graph library.

 ## Looking Ahead